Two styles of mudroom lockers: modern farmhouse and modern

 Mudroom Magic: How Lockers Can Transform Your Entryway

-One thing that is super important to remember is that your house should serve your needs, no-one else.
-I built this mudroom 3 years ago and it’s beautiful.
-It works great still, and is in great shape.
+One super important thing to remember is that your house should serve your needs, not someone else’s.
+I built this mudroom three years ago, and it’s beautiful.
+It still works great and is in good shape.
 It has served our family very well.
-However, it’s not working for us anymore, so we are changing it, and that’s ok.
-Our mudroom lockers were open, so you could see all the mess, I wanted something cleaner and larger, so w e are ripping it all out and starting over!
-The best thing about it, is I can reuse a lot of these materials again, so it’s not all going to waste.
+However, it’s no longer working for us, so we are changing it, and that’s okay!
+Our mudroom lockers were open, and you could see all the mess inside.
+I wanted something cleaner and larger, so we are ripping it all out and starting over!
+The best thing about it is that I can reuse a lot of these materials, so it’s not all going to waste.
+Without further ado, here’s how I gave our mudroom a makeover!

 Mudroom Lockers Supplies: